HIPAA Compliance Checklist for 2025

 Employees buy unsanctioned applications without considering license requirements.
 They also don't negotiate with vendors about list price, auto-renewals, or other clauses.

-1. They’d purchased surplus licenses beyond the requirement.
+- 1. They’d purchased surplus licenses beyond the requirement.
 Most of which will be left unused, leading to poor ROI.

-2. Employees wouldn’t have negotiated and ended up paying what the vendor quoted, which in most cases would be way higher than what your peers are paying for the same platform.
+- 2. Employees wouldn’t have negotiated and ended up paying what the vendor quoted, which in most cases would be way higher than what your peers are paying for the same platform.

-3. As finance teams aren’t aware of the purchase, they won’t be tracking the renewals.
+- 3. As finance teams aren’t aware of the purchase, they won’t be tracking the renewals.
 The contract will keep auto-renewing every time, leading to needless expenses.

 30% of your IT budget will impact your bottom line, and let’s not forget the plethora of risks associated with shadow IT.

-Rise of duplicate and underutilized SaaS applications
+Rise of Duplicate and Underutilized SaaS Applications

 Poor SaaS management will often result in an increase in duplicate and underutilized applications within your stack.

 Duplicate apps are those with overlapping functionality.
-Shadow IT, and decentralized SaaS procurement processes are the common causes of the rise in duplicate applications.
+Shadow IT and decentralized SaaS procurement processes are the common causes of the rise in duplicate applications.

 For example, let’s say your marketing team uses Mailchimp for email marketing.
 Your sales team is unaware of it and purchases Lemlist for the same purpose.
 This will result in two applications with similar functionalities serving the same use case.

-One of the applications is not required, but the contract will be auto-renewed every time, as your teams don’t have centralized visibility to find these overlapping applications.
+One of the applications is not required, but the contract will be auto-renewed every time, as your teams don’t have centralized application visibility to find these overlapping applications.

-Wasted licenses
+Wasted Llicenses

 If you don’t manage your SaaS, you wouldn’t know how much your employees are using the applications and the purchased licenses.
 Spreadsheets will not track usage insights in real-time, and manually visiting each application to gather usage data will be time-consuming.